Xylitol, A Processed Sugar Alchohol

 In general, sugars that are whole and unrefined are less harmful, or not at all harmful to the body.
 Natural sugars are in the forms of fruits, vegetables and other naturally sweet substances.

-Most sugar's are refined sugar's, meaning that have been heated excessively and purified in various ways.
+Most sugars are refined sugars, meaning that they have been heated excessively and purified in various ways.

 The sweetener I use most often is